bcbecker/Stack-Underflow/README.md

 - User creation with sha256 password hashing
 - User profile picture customization
 - Mail server can send password reset email with expiring token
-- Users can create update or delete their own posts
+- Users can create update or delete their own posts, using markdown to format code
 - Search by post, view posts by user
 - Reply to posts